Cyber Awareness

 • Businesses turn down your checks

-Understanding the risks and the various channels that fraudsters use to steal your information is an important first step.
-You should also make your computer as safe as possible by regularly installing and updating the following:
+Understanding the risks and the various channels fraudsters use to steal your information is an essential first step.
+It would help if you also made your computer as safe as possible by regularly installing and updating the following:

 • Anti-virus software